vim-test/vim-test/README.md

 All other runners will not be loaded.

-Note that for your own custom runners, you still need to set `test#runners`.
+Note that for your own custom runners, you still need to set `test#custom_runners`.

 ## Running tests